Academic Advising and Counseling

 The Council on Students and Academic Standards, in partnership with the Committee on Scholarship and Faculty Development, provides oversight of academic advising to include training and development, policies, and procedures.

 Finding Your Advisor

-Incoming freshmen will have the opportunity to meet their academic advisor during First Week orientation.
-All students can find their advisor on the 'Student' section of myMillikin.
+Incoming freshmen will have the opportunity to meet their academic advisor during New Student Welcome Week.
+All students can find their advisor on their Student Profile in MU Online.
 Students may also find their advisor by contacting their academic dean's office:

-- Tabor School of Business: Scovill Hall 105
+- Tabor School of Business: Scovill Hall Room 105